Sam-Mah/EmailClassification/README.md

 **Dataset:**
 - Train data: Contains 860 training samples used to train the model
 - Test data (stand-alone): Contains 200 testing samples used exclusively to evaluate the model after training.
-Do not use this data during training.